The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✓ Built-in pipeline management with visual sales process

-✓ Customer interaction tracking across multiple channels
+✓ Customer interaction tracking across channels

-✓ Advanced segmentation capabilities for targeted outreach
+✓ Advanced segmentation for targeted outreach

 ✗ Limited native integrations compared to larger platforms